 Public awareness campaigns

 DOT's public awareness campaigns educate New Yorkers on traffic safety issues throughout the city.
 On behalf of New York City's Vision Zero initiative, DOT has launched Your Choices Matter, Choices DWI Awareness, and Reckless Driving Kills.
-DOT also launched a new campaign in honor of National Work Zone Safety Awareness Week.
-The agency has also called attention to the issues of motor vehicle speeding and pedestrian and bicyclist safety with the That's Why It’s 30 and LOOK campaigns.
-DOT's innovative Curbside Haiku project uses art and poetry to spread a traffic safety message.
+DOT also launched a new campaign in honor of National Work Zone Safety Awareness Week and produced an innovative Curbside Haiku project using art and poetry to spread a traffic safety message.